sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 ### Off-the-shelf parts

 The table below lists all off-the-shelf parts required to build MouseGoggles EyeTrack 1.1, updated with newer IR-sensitive cameras, dual-camera-support with a Raspberry 5, and a simpler assembly!
+This system is also the first to use Godot Project 2.1, which enables control of the eye-tracking cameras from within the Godot VR game engine.

 Follow the links below to purchase the parts in the quantities listed (though you may considering ordering spare parts as well).
 In addition to these listed parts, you will also need some basic computer peripherals (HDMI monitor, USB keyboard and mouse /touchpad, microSD card reader), at for the initial setup.